In this, you learned about if block conditional expressions in DOS batch programming

 if the defined variable code block

-if variable is defined, the code block executes Here is an example
+if the variable is defined, the code block executes Here is an example

-@echo off SET dept= sales if defined dept (echo variable dept exists) else (echo variable dept not exists)
+@echo off SET dept= sales if defined dept (echo variable dept exists) else (echo variable dept not exist)

 variable dept exists